brookingcharlie/shokunin-ascii-clock/README.md

 # ASCII Clock

-A Haskell solution for the *ASCII Clock* programming challenge.
+A Haskell solution for the *ASCII Clock* programming challenge using fitted trigonometric functions.

 Charlie Brooking (@brookingcharlie)